ethereum/consensus-specs/specs/_features/focil/p2p-interface.md

 ###### `inclusion_list`

-This topic is used to propagate execution payload messages as `SignedInclusionList`.
+This topic is used to propagate execution inclusion list as `SignedInclusionList`.
 The following validations MUST pass before forwarding the `inclusion_list` on the network, assuming the alias `message = signed_inclusion_list.message`:

 - _[REJECT]_ The slot `message.slot` is equal to current slot + 1